richard-kirby-trelica-com/azure-docs/articles/active-directory/saas-apps/trelica-tutorial.md

     `https://app.trelica.com/Id/Saml2/<CUSTOM_IDENTIFIER>/Acs`

 	> [!NOTE]
 	> The Reply URL value is not real.
-Update this value with the actual Reply URL.
-Contact [Trelica Client support team](mailto:support@trelica.com) to get this value.
-You can also refer to the patterns shown in the **Basic SAML Configuration** section in the Azure portal.
+Update this value with the actual Reply URL (also known as the ACS).
+    > You can find this by logging in to Trelica and going to the [SAML identity providers configuration page](https://app.trelica.com/Admin/Profile/SAML) (Admin > Account > SAML).
+Click on the copy button next to the **Assertion Consumer Service (ACS) URL** to put this onto the clipboard, ready for pasting into the **Reply URL** text box in Azure AD.
+    > Read the [Trelica help documentation](https://docs.trelica.com/admin/saml/azure-ad) or contact the [Trelica Client support team](mailto:support@trelica.com) if you have questions.

-1. On the **Set up single sign-on with SAML** page, In the **SAML Signing Certificate** section, click copy button to copy **App Federation Metadata Url** and save it on your computer.
+1. On the **Set up single sign-on with SAML** page, In the **SAML Signing Certificate** section, click the copy button to copy **App Federation Metadata Url** and save it on your computer.

 	![The Certificate download link](common/copy-metadataurl.png)